 ACR202 - Explaining Crime

-2020 unit information
+2024 unit information

-Trimester 2: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online), CBD*
+Trimester 2: Burwood (Melbourne), Waurn Ponds (Geelong), Online, Community Based Delivery (CBD)*

 |Previously coded as:

 Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - campus

-1 x 1-hour class per week, 1 x 1-hour seminar per week
+1 x 1-hour lecture per week, 1 x 1-hour seminar per week

-|Scheduled learning activities - cloud (online)||
+|Scheduled learning activities - online

-1 x 1-hour class per week (recordings provided), 1 x 1-hour online seminar per week
+1 x 1-hour lecture per week (recordings provided), 1 x 1-hour online seminar per week

 This unit introduces the major theories of criminology which have informed research, legislative and law enforcement debates in Western jurisdictions since the eighteenth century.
 It examines the role of theory and critical research questions which attempt to explain why crime has occurred, and the structure and functions of the various aspects of the criminal justice system and its agents.
 A combination of theoretical and applied examples is provided in order to illustrate the importance of, and contradictions between, various theoretical approaches informing our understanding of crime in contemporary society.